cancui/EMG-Signal-Processing-Library/README.md

 	AUTODETECT_THRESHOLD_OFF
 } ECG_OPTIONS;
 ```
-An enum for the options that must be specified when creating a new ECG struct
+An enum for the options that must be specified when creating a new ECG struct.

 -------------------------------------------
 ```c